+The campus principal will designate unlicensed employees to administer medication in the school setting.
 The Coordinator of Health Services will provide campus nurses with training, and resources to provide training to unlicensed employees to administer medication in the school setting.
 The District will annually train authorized individuals from each campus as required by law.
 The campus nurse maintains the required documentation of all required training for authorized individuals to administer medication.